Nawa1-hub/My-First-Readme/README.md

 https://github.com/Nawa1-hub

 ### 📄License and Copyright©️
-Lie Detector is Licensed under the MIT License.
+Lie Detector is Licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.
 By contributing to the project, you agree to release your contributions under this license.